rlivings39/learning-ai/python-lessons/README.md

 Advice is to only catch exceptions if you can properly handle them.
 Otherwise fail fast and loudly.

 `with` is used in place of `finally` to clean up resources for objects programmed to support it.

+## Modules

+Any Python source file is a module.
+The `import` statement loads and **executes** a module.

+Modules are collections of named values, functions, etc. and are sometimes called namespaces.

+Modules are isolated so that they can have conflicting names.

+There are a few `import` variations `import math as m` to rename a module in your code. `from math import sin, cos` to import module components to your global namespace.

+Modules are loaded once.
+Subsequent `import` statements just return a reference to the existing module. `sys.modules` shows currently loaded modules. `sys.path` shows the Python path used to locate modules